 - Attend local events and meetups where you can talk about your class.

-- Ask friends, family and coworkers to share your class on their own Facebook and Twitter profiles – remember, they get a free month of Premium membership for every new person they refer.
+- Ask friends, family and coworkers to share your class on their own Facebook and Twitter profiles – remember, they get a free month of membership for every new person they refer.